 |J & D RESOURCES, INC||jdresources.com||United States||1M-10M||10-50|

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Workload Automation.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 12,500 technology products, including Workload Automation.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Workload Automation category, BMC Control-M has a market share of about 74.0%.
 Other major and competing products in this category include:

 Control-M is workload automation (traditionally called batch scheduling) software obtained by BMC Software via its 1999 acquisition of Israel's New Dimension Software.
 It was originally developed for IBM mainframe computers (OS/MVS operating system), but has since expanded and is also available for distributed computing platforms including Unix, Windows, Linux and OpenVMS environments.It is designed for automation of various functions in the enterprise including traditional IBM mainframe OS/MVS (z/OS today) JCL, batch files and shell scripts, as well as routine functions such as invoking database stored procedures, invoking and using Web services and handling file transfers inside and outside the organization.

-54% of BMC Control-M customers are in United States and 5% are in India.
+52% of BMC Control-M customers are in United States.